-Complete the steps below if:
+Complete the steps below if any of the following occur:

-- DigiTest fails to launch. - There is a problem with a component in your system and an error message has been displayed for a card in DigiTest. - or - - A supported card is installed but not automatically detected during DigiTest.
+- DigiTest fails to launch. - An error message has been displayed for a card in DigiTest. - A supported card is installed but not automatically detected during DigiTest.

 If a supported card is installed and is not automatically detected: